What We Do

 We appreciate our teachers & staff members!

 🥯 October 5th is World Teachers' Day.
-To celebrate our teachers, and to thank them for their support of our September Book Fair, we're providing a free bagel breakfast on Wednesday, October 9th.
-Open to all teachers and staff members.
+To celebrate our teachers, and to thank them for their support of our September Book Fair, we provided a free bagel breakfast on Wednesday, October 9th, which was open to all teachers and staff.

-Status: Free bagel breakfast held on 10/9/24.
-More events are planned, especially around Teacher Appreciation Day (May 2025).
+Status: Free bagel breakfast held on October 9, 2024.
+More events planned, especially around Teacher Appreciation Day (May 2025).

 Composting & Container Garden

 Wherever people eat, there will be waste.
-Rather than sending our food waste to a landfill, we'd like to compost what we can.
+Rather than sending our food waste to a landfill, we compost what we can.

-Not only will this educate our students, we could use the compost to support (1) the young trees on 10th Ave, 52nd St and 53rd St, and, potentially (2) a container garden at the school, which would be run by students and parent-volunteers.
+Not only will this educate our students, we could use the compost to support (1) the young trees on 10th Ave, 52nd St and 53rd St, and (2) a PS 111 community container garden that will be built in the Spring, thanks to a grant from kidsgardening.org and Crescent Garden.

 Streetscape Beautification 🌳